CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * Then you can create or update other variables again.

 ### 5. _Usage_
-> * You can use color variable by calling it as property's value : _Color.XXX_.
+> * You can use color variable by calling it as property's value.
 > ```
 > Color.XXX
 > ```